Abhimoy-Mukherjee/temp-repo/README(1).md

 ```bash
 infisical login
 ```
-contact one of the maintainers to obtain the infisical credentials.
+**Note** : contact one of the maintainers to obtain the infisical credentials.

 ### **5. Use infisical run -- as a Prefix for Commands**
 When running commands, prepend them with `infisical run --`.